-The Alzheimer's Association of Wisconsin is the new FCSN service provider as of April.
-Three underserved populations by zip codes have been identified, 53212, 53206 and 53218.
-Individuals from the United Community Center, Hmong American Friendship Association and the Indian Council of the Elderly have been invited to join the Caregiver Coalition which in Goal statement #2 was referred to as the "summit."
-Partnerships have been developed and will continue to collaborate.
-This goal has been achieved.
+The Alzheimer's Association of Wisconsin is the FCSN service provider.
+3 underserved populations have been identified, 53212, 53206 and 53218.
+Individuals from the United Community Center, Hmong American Friendship Association and the Indian Council of the Elderly have been invited to join the Caregiver Coalition.
+We continue to have strong relationships with the United Community Center.
+Due to the pandemic UCC's Adult Day Centers and Senior Center have been closed, however, we have maintained monthly communication to ensure that they and their constituents have the support they need.
+We have worked together with them to identify other options of support through the FCSN program as needed.